 Doing house chores is not at all uncommon in the middle of a work-from-home shift.
 According to the survey report, 77% spend time on house chores when they should be working instead.
 Out of them, 26% need more than half an hour but less than a full hour to finish their chores before they can go back to their work duties.

 The practice of taking a nap during office hours exists among 33% of participants.
 Most of them spend between 30 minutes and an hour of their working day napping.
 Also, almost half of them (43%) shower during office hours.

 When it comes to parents who work from home, 31% of all the parents take care of their offspring during working hours every day.
 Besides that, remote workers who don’t live alone also admit to helping other house members with tasks when they should be working instead.
 Moreover, 41% of dog owners walk their dogs every day during office hours.
-Some also go shopping or step outside to grab a drink.
+Some shop online at AmericanListed, while others step outside to grab a drink.